Limits & fair use

 What MailHow is for

-Real correspondence — you and the people you write to.
+Real correspondence.
+You and the people you write to.
 Personal mail, project mail, small business mail.
 That’s the whole product, and keeping it to that is exactly why your mail lands in inboxes instead of spam folders.

-Sending limits (beta)
+Sending limits

 - Up to 100 messages per hour, per mailbox.